mehmet-cem-toker/mehmet-cem-toker.github.io/_pages/cv.md

 Publications
 ======
-1- Hidrojenin Zircaloy-4 Alaşımının Mekanik Davranışı Üzerindeki Etkisinin İncelenmesi, http://www.openaccess.hacettepe.edu.tr:8080/xmlui/handle/11655/23167
+1- Hidrojenin Zircaloy-4 Alaşımının Mekanik Davranışı Üzerindeki Etkisinin İncelenmesi, DOI: 10.13140/RG.2.2.12770.35524 http://www.openaccess.hacettepe.edu.tr:8080/xmlui/handle/11655/23167

-2- Modelling and Simulation of Hydrogen Effects on Zircaloy-4 Alloys (Upcoming), Nuclear Materials and Energy
+2- Modelling and Simulation of Hydrogen Effects on Zircaloy-4 Alloys (Upcoming), Nuclear Materials and Energy, https://www.researchgate.net/publication/351442986_MODELLING_AND_SIMULATION_OF_HYDROGEN_EFFECT_ON_THE_MECHANICAL_BEHAVIOR_OF_ZIRCALOY-4_ALLOY

+3- COMPUTATIONAL THERMAL ANALYSIS FOR A NEW CONCEPTUAL CANISTER DESIGN OF A DEEP GEOLOGICAL DISPOSAL OF SPENT FUEL, https://www.researchgate.net/publication/352221551_COMPUTATIONAL_THERMAL_ANALYSIS_FOR_A_NEW_CONCEPTUAL_CANISTER_DESIGN_OF_A_DEEP_GEOLOGICAL_DISPOSAL_OF_SPENT_FUEL